Laser etching and engraving are great ways to personalize and create designs on all kinds of glass.

 Recommended image settings for laser etching glass

-For laser etching glass, images optimized to 80% grayscale and resolution set to 300 DPI or lower work best.
+For laser etching glass, images optimized to threshold mode or 80% grayscale and resolution set to 300 DPI or lower work best.

 With a lower DPI, the microfractures produced on the glass surface will be at a safe distance from each other and will be less prone to shattering.